Loading...

 VerifiedWho Can Serve Process

-Certified process servers, sheriffs, or persons specially appointed by the court
+Certified process servers, sheriffs/deputies, or persons specially appointed by court order

 Permitted Service Methods